Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Cypher Generation with Optimized Prompting

 \section{Cypher Generation with Optimized Prompting}

-In the second experiment, we explored the impact of prompt optimization on the quality of Cypher queries generated by the LLMs.
-Using the same 50 questions from the benchmark dataset, we applied optimized prompts, incorporating specific examples and tailored instructions to guide the LLMs in producing more accurate Cypher queries.
+In this experiment, we investigated how prompt optimization could improve the quality of Cypher queries generated by LLMs.
+Using the 50 questions from our benchmark dataset, we tested optimized prompts, including specific examples and tailored instructions, to help the LLMs produce more accurate Cypher queries.

-In the following, we present the results of a series of experiments focused on optimizing the prompts for the best proprietary and the best open-source model identified in the previous experiment (see \ref{llm_comparison}): GPT-4 Turbo and llama3:70b.
-These experiments explore three prompting strategies: zero-shot, one-shot, and few-shot prompting, along with different prompt crafting techniques.
-Our goal is to enhance the accuracy and reliability of the initial Cypher query generation, ultimately improving the overall performance of the pipeline.
+This section presents results from experiments focused on optimizing prompts for the two models GPT-4 Turbo and Llama 3:70b.
+We tested three prompting strategies (zero-shot, one-shot, and few-shot prompting) and explored various prompt crafting techniques to enhance initial Cypher query generation and improve overall pipeline performance.